 By Kris Voakes

-Two pieces of Lionel Messi magic saw Barcelona claim a resounding 2-0 first-leg advantage over Real Madrid in the Champions League semi-final.
-Although the capital club will argue long and hard over the sending-off of Pepe which left them short-handed it is their coach Jose Mourinho who must take the blame for them not having taken the game to the Spanish champions.
+Two pieces of Lionel Messi magic saw Barcelona claim a resounding 2-0 first-leg advantage over Real Madrid in the Champions League semi-final, but while the capital club will argue long and hard over the sending-off of Pepe which left them short-handed, it is their coach Jose Mourinho who must take the blame for them not having taken the game to the Spanish champions.

 |"That they lost could be partly blamed on the referee or Pepe.
 That they were never going to win was the fault of Mourinho."|

 The last two Clasicos had seen real progress from the Whites in their bid to close the gap on a Barcelona side who took them apart at the Camp Nou back in November.